 15. Prepare your child for the fact that your school is most likely nut free or nut safe.

-Tips after you drop them off to make the 1st Day of School Easier:
+Tips for after you drop them off to make Back to School Easier:

 16. When it’s time for goodbyes, don’t linger.